A lot of couples ask me the below questions, and I like to be very transparent right off the bat. Questions + full answers are below!

 "What comes in my photography package?"

-"When do I receive my wedding photography package?"
+"When do I receive the final wedding photography photographs?"

 Usually couples will receive their photographs within a month to two months depending on when their wedding happens.
 The only reason it gets to be more than two months is if your wedding is in the very busy season, and typically I photograph anywhere from 50-70 weddings per year.
 This is my full time job, however, and I work every weekday and weekend (only sometimes taking Sundays off but rarely because of engagement shoots!) on editing, and I wouldn't have it any other way.
 I spend a few afternoons volunteering at community centers around where I live, but other than that, my time is dedicated to photography and the couples I work with.
 If I take a Monday off here and there to rearrange the furniture in my house, please know that this is a totally necessary feng shui move to keep my mind fresh for editing!
 For real.